glciampaglia/knowledge_linker/docs/log.markdown

 Last update: added a switch for the generation of the paths and set it off by default, and relaunched the job on snowball.
 Memory consumption seems constant now.

+## Sat Aug 31 20:42:54 EDT 2013

+This morning got an email by Rob warning that my job on snowball had filled up the scratch partition on snowball.
+This had caused the job to terminate (after some 27000 rows computed, btw).
+Moved the data (1.8TB) to the HPSS.
+I am not going to use snowball anymore for this.
+In the meanwhile, and predictably I have to admit, the job on quarry, which was still running the leaky code that computes the paths, had sent all nodes into heavy swapping.
+Had tried to delete the jobs in the night but had gotten only about half of them down when the queue manager had gone down (not sure if related to my attempts).
+This morning mailed the UITS people to fix that, and could kill the remaning jobs.
+Realized that by default the distance arrays returned by the dijkstra function have -1 for disconnected pairs, so the array files dumped to disk have all blocks full.
+Modified the code to pass to the frontend function in `cmaxmin` a PyTables chunked array, and to save only the non-negative values returned by the algorithm.
+Also, to avoid issues with writing in parallel to the same HDF5 file (PyTables does not support parallel writes), added some extra logic to have each process save to a separate `.h5` file.
+Chunking the job into 50 batches (the maximum that can be submitted at once on Quarry), each job has to compute 64000 rows.
+Resubmitted the first 5 jobs only just to see how big they get with this new setup, and if not too big (currently I am using 25% of my 10TB quota on the data capacitor), should be able to launch the rest later tonight or tomorrow morning.